-- class sizes will be limited to 30 pupils for each teacher - classes will be lead by a qualified teacher supported by suitably qualified support staff.
+- class sizes will be limited to 30 pupils - classes will be lead by a qualified teacher supported by suitably qualified support staff.

-Before and after school provision is run by P3 charity and they will decide how many staff will be required for adequate supervision based on the age and needs of the children attending.
+For before and after school provision, schools will decide how many staff will be required for adequate supervision based on the age and needs of the children attending.